rudderlabs/rudderstack-docs/destinations/billing-platforms/recurly.md

 ---
-description: Step-by-step guide to send event data from RudderStack to Recurly.
+description: Step-by-step guide to send your event data from RudderStack to Recurly.
 ---

 # Recurly

-[Recurly](https://recurly.com/) is the subscription management platform delivering unrivaled results to smart brands worldwide.
-Recurly makes subscriptions a competitive advantage for leading brands worldwide.
-Growing subscription businesses such as Sling TV, BarkBox, Asana, FabFitFun, Cinemark and Fubo.tv depend on Recurly to harness the power of the subscription model and drive recurring revenue growth.
-Recurly provides several facility like subscription billing, recurring billing, saas billing, cloud billing, recurring payments, business intelligence, and business analytics
+[Recurly](https://recurly.com/) is a popular subscription management and billing platform.
+It offers features such as SaaS and cloud billing, recurring billing, and analytics to optimize your revenue and boost your user subscription rate.

 RudderStack allows you to seamlessly configure Recurly as a destination to which you can send your event data seamlessly.